Poem: "No Friend as Loyal"

 The Poetry Fishbowl is now CLOSED.
 Thank you for your time and attention.
 Please keep an eye on this page as I am still writing.

 Starting now, the Poetry Fishbowl is open!
-Today's theme is "anything goes."
+Today's theme is "Books and Literacy."
 I will be checking this page periodically throughout the day.
 When people make suggestions, I'll pick some and weave them together into a poem ... and then another ... and so on.
 I'm hoping to get a lot of ideas and a lot of poems.

 New to the fishbowl?
 Read all about it! )